 Most would respond that, even if the citizen supported the Nazi Regime, Fascista Government, or the Empire of Japan, their lack of direct action in or knowledge of the war’s daily goings-on would make any more severe of a punishment unjust in the eyes of a civilized society.
 To extrapolate further, the eleventh Nuremberg Trial, called the “Ministries Trial”, found that those in the Nazi Ministry to be guilty of “participating in the planning, preparation, initiation, and waging of wars of aggression and wars in violation of international treaties” and sentenced them to imprisonment from anywhere between 4 years and 25 years.

-This alludes that the current standard holds John McCain’s voting and war propagation to be at a level vastly lower than the vitriol his death has seemed to brought out of some in the libertarian community.
+According to the standards set by the eleventh Nuremberg Trial, we ought to hold Sen. John McCain’s voting and war propagation to be at a level vastly lower than the vitriol his death has brought out of some in the libertarian community.
 In addition, new evidence excluded, it would be speculative to claim that the intent of Sen. McCain was solely to cause great harm and push for wars of aggression and territorial dominance.

 But let’s assume that these angered anarchists believe we were too soft on the ministers of Nazi Germany and that Sen McCain’s intent was to be a “war-monger”.